pdang411/Ollamachat/README.md

 remote server set up in window change enviroment in windows

-**Change API for Ollama local or remote host  "OLLAMA_HOST "0.0.0.0"
+** Change API setting for Ollama local or remote host  "OLLAMA_HOST "0.0.0.0" **

+This allow other device on network to access Ollama in ** Window enviroment**

 Edit App.py to change URL direct to correct server address.